Tania Verstak

-Tania Verstak (born 20 November 1940) is an Australian model and beauty queen who won Miss International 1962.
+Tania Verstak (20 November 1940 – 8 August 2026) was an Australian model and beauty queen who won Miss International 1962.
+She was the first Australian to win the Miss International title.
+She was crowned by her predecessor, Stanny van Baer of the Netherlands on Miss International 1962.
+She eventually crowned Guorún Bjardonóttir of Iceland as Miss International 1963, after reigning for a year.

 Early life

 Verstak was born in Tianjin, China, to Russian couple Vladimir and Valentina Verstak.
 They emigrated to Australia when she was 10 years old and settled in Manly, New South Wales.
 In 1961, she became the first migrant to win the Miss Australia title.